 Emotional Resilience: 5 Ways to Wellbeing – Be Active

-Our final focus for emotional resilience using the Five Ways to Wellbeing is ‘Be Active’.
-January is often a month many people find difficult and this year we are facing more challenges due to the ongoing pandemic and the return to national lockdown, but getting active is one way to try to better manage your wellbeing.
+Our next focus for emotional resilience using the Five Ways to Wellbeing is ‘Be Active’.
+Getting active is one way to try to better manage your wellbeing.

 It can help you feel good both on the inside and out.
 It does this by causing chemical changes in your brain, which can help to positively change your mood and can help with: